thomasfischl/ngx-groundhog/src/lib/progress-circle/README.md

 # Progress circle

-`<gh-progress-circle>` are a circular indicators of progress and activity.
+`<gh-progress-circle>` is a circular indicators of progress and activity.

 ##  Usage
 The `<gh-progress-circle>` takes the following values: